dlnsk/h-rbac/README.md

 ### Permission's inheritance

-As you see callbacks is very useful.
+As you see callbacks are very useful.
 But what about a site manager who may edit any posts?
 Create separate permission?
-But which of it we should check?
+But which of them we should check?

 Answer is to use chained (inherited) permissions.
 Example:

 `edit` -> `editAnyPost` -> `editPostInCategory` -> `editOwnPost`

-Each of this permission put in appropriate role, but **we always check the first** (except in very rare cases):
+Each of these permissions is placed into the appropriate role, but **in code we always check the first** (except in very rare cases):

 ``` php
 if (\Gate::can('edit', $post)) {